-Rational points on elliptic curves and abelian varieties; fields of definition of torsion points; Galois representations attached to abelian varieties; elliptic units and class number divisibility problems.
+Rational points on abelian varieties (e.g., elliptic curves) and modular curves; fields of definition of torsion points; Galois representations attached to abelian varieties.

 Thesis Advisor: David E. Rohrlich

-- Associate Professor of Mathematics, August 2014 – present, University of Connecticut.
+- Professor of Mathematics, August 2020 – present, University of Connecticut.

 - Director of the Quantitative Learning Center, September 2015 – present, University of Connecticut.